It’s by a Montessorian, and she clearly put her heart into it. It’s worth your time.

 We are all familiar with the ordinary advantages of the communistic transformation of the general environment.
 For example, the collective use of railway carriages, of street lights, of the telephone, all these are great advantages.
 The enormous production of useful articles, brought about by industrial progress, makes possible to all, clean clothes, carpets, curtains, table-delicacies, better tableware, etc. The making of such benefits generally tends to level social caste.
 All this we have seen in its reality.
 But the communising of persons is new.
 That the collectivity shall benefit from the services of the servant, the nurse, the teacher–this is a modern ideal

 Leveling social caste around the dinner table is not a new idea.
 It’s a Montessori idea.
-She wrote about it in 1912.
-A “communising” experience is a part of an authentic Montessori school.
+She wrote about it in 1912, and it’s a part of an authentic Montessori school.

 I have been told that it’s a well-known fact that children need to take a nap for their health.